Who am I?

 What do I do?

-My research focuses on the intersection between (hyper)graph problems, optimization, machine learning, quantum and high-performance computing.
+My research focuses on the intersection between (hyper)graph problems, quantum optimization, machine learning, and general quantum and high-performance computing.
 I have spent the first two years of my PhD developing scalable multilevel algorithms for hypergraph partitioning.
 After spending a summer at Argonne National Laboratory, I became fascinated with the potential of quantum computing.
 I have been working on developing near-term quantum algorithms for optimization and machine learning problems since then, interning at NASA Ames (working with Salvatore Mandra, Stuart Hadfield and Tad Hogg) and IBM Research Quantum (working with Dmitri Maslov and Sergey Bravyi).

 What am I excited about?